How Repella Fella came to be

 In late 2007 I applied for another job slightly (and I mean ever so slightly) closer to home.
 It was initially to make Flash banner ads (yes, those annoying things), but I moved onto other types of work quite quickly.
 I learned how to code HTML, CSS, JS as well as how to design websites in Photoshop.
 Half way through my 10 years at this company, I was able to work from home most days.
 This helped a lot when I had children and other commitments.

 In 2015 I was hired to redesign the Nexusmods website.
-By mid-2016, after having designed and coded the entire frontend, I was exhausted.
+By mid-2016, after having single-handedly designing and coding the entire frontend of the site, I was exhausted.

 I decided to try and steer clear of web development for a while and focus on what I enjoyed doing instead.
 It didn’t take long to figure out what I wanted to do as my idea process revolved around ideas and locations rarely seen in video games.
 As I’m an Australian living in Australia, it seemed like a good choice, particularly since most games and movies depict Australia as a barren, dusty wasteland.